The Tasmanian Transport Museum provides a unique environment for students of all ages to learn about Tasmania’s

-The Tasmanian Transport Museum offers special rates for school bookings and will be offering selected dates for school visits in 2019.
-To view the available dates and costs, click on the School Dates 2019 link below.
-To make a booking or to find out more information, click on the School Contact Form below.
+The Tasmanian Transport Museum offers special rates for school bookings and will be offering selected dates for school visits in 2020.
+To view the available dates and costs, click on the School Dates 2020 link below.
+To make a booking or to find out more information, click on the School Contact Form.
 Bookings are essential for all school visits.

 We have developed a range of resources for children, including colouring-in, activity, and fact sheets.
 Click on the links below to download.